fortunes-technology/tca-Alfred/README.md

 When there's an code update,
 1. Update the code.
 You can pull from git.
 2. Take Step 5 to Step 7 again.

+#Encrypt Json file

+node encrypt.js [realive path of json] [path of new encrypted json file]